jensbambauer/seriale/site/content/program-neu.md

                 smallmargin: true
                 data:
                   speakerSection: speakers2026
+                  seriesSection: series2026
+                  pilotsSection: pilots2026
                   items:
                     - title: Red Carpet
                       length: 2
                       datetime: 2026-06-14
                       time: 18:30 | 6:30pm
                       type: red carpet
                       details: "The Red Carpet event sets the perfect mood for the 12th Seriale Award Ceremony.
 We invite you to join us for a festive start to the evening as we raise a glass to this year's achievements.
 Enjoy the reception as a space to connect with fellow guests and capture the excitement of the night during our photo session.
-An evening of celebration and shared anticipation awaits – the perfect moment to celebrate our passion for serial storytelling together."
+An evening of celebration and shared anticipation awaits – the perfect moment to celebrate our passion for serial storytelling together.<br/><br/>by invitation only"
-                    - title: "12th Award Ceremony of die Seriale<br/><br/>by invitation only"
+                    - title: "12th Award Ceremony of die Seriale"
                       length: 2
                       datetime: 2026-06-14
                       time: 20:30 | 8:30pm